Sairyss/domain-driven-hexagon/README.md

 Try to make every module independent and keep interactions between modules minimal.
 Think of each module as a mini application bounded by a single context.
 Try to avoid direct imports between modules (like importing a service from other domain) since this creates [tight coupling](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>).
 Communication between modules can be done using events, public interfaces or through a port/adapter (more on that topic below).

 This approach ensures [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling), and, if bounded contexts are defined and designed properly, each module can be easily separated into a microservice if needed without touching any domain logic.

-A lof of people tend to create one module per entity, but this approach is not very good.
-Each module may have multiple entities.
-One thing to keep in mind is that putting entities in a single module requires those entities to have related business logic, don't group unrelated entities in one module.

 Read more about modular programming benefits: